-The directors are confident that the Company's principal customer, PRS, will continue to require the Company to deliver services on its behalf for the foreseeable future and a new 5-year agreement between PRS and MCPS commenced on 1 July 2021.
+The directors are confident that the Company's principal customer, PRS, will continue to require the Company to deliver services on its behalf for the foreseeable future, this includes continuing to be a service provider to MCPS.
+The current 5-year agreement between PRS and MCPS commenced on 1 July 2021.
 The directors are aware that its customers will require the Company to continue to improve the efficiency of the services that it delivers and to that end are actively pursuing a series of initiatives to deliver greater efficiency.